 The acquisition of equipment would have no direct effect on air quality or greenhouse gas (GHG) emissions; however, the use of the equipment could reduce overall GHG emissions.
 The leak detection equipment will assist in identifying leaks, thus creating a safer survey in areas that may be difficult to reach, such as busy roadways, fenced-off areas, and other places that are hard to access.
-Line locators will assist the operators in identifying lines where ground disturbing activities are proposed so these areas can be avoided, eliminating accidental ruptures.
-Line locators will also assist in accurately identifying natural gas pipelines that need to be repaired or replaced.
-Electrofusion processors create successful pipe connections, reducing the risk of joint leaks.
-Hydro excavation equipment allows for pipeline excavation using water, reducing the risk of accidental rupture with traditional excavation equipment like backhoes.
-Finally, mobile compression/gas recovery equipment can capture gas, eliminating the need for blowdown and reducing overall methane emissions.
+Line locators and GPS equipment will assist the operators in identifying lines where ground disturbing activities are proposed so these areas can be avoided, eliminating accidental ruptures.
+Line locators and other associated GPS equipment will also assist in accurately identifying natural gas pipelines that are abandoned, or those that need to be repaired or replaced.
+Electrofusion processors, such as high-density polyethylene electrofusion equipment, create successful pipe connections, reducing the risk of joint leaks.
+Finally, mobile compression/gas recovery equipment, including squeeze tools and pumps, can capture gas, eliminating the need for blowdown and reducing overall methane emissions.
 While the use of the equipment assists in identifying leaks and repairing pipelines, the specific location(s) and the actual repair work is unknown, would occur in the future, and is outside the scope of this project.
 All of the equipment that would be acquired is anticipated to be used for years into the future and the extent of the use is speculative.
 The potential for cumulative impacts to air quality and GHG would be directly related to the nature and scope of the repair work, the type of equipment used to repair the leaks, and how long the repair work would take.
-While the extent of potential impacts of future repair work is speculative, as discussed in the "Tier 1 Nationwide Environmental Analysis for the PHMSA: Natural Gas Distribution Infrastructure Safety and Modernization Grant Program Programmatic Environmental Assessment", maintenance and repair activities are unlikely to cause a significant increase in GHG emissions or significantly contribute to climate change.
+While the extent of potential impacts of future repair work is speculative, as discussed in the "Tier 1 Nationwide Environmental Analysis for the PHMSA: Natural Gas Distribution Infrastructure Safety and Modernization Grant Program Programmatic Environmental Assessment," maintenance and repair activities are unlikely to cause a significant increase in GHG emissions or significantly contribute to climate change.
 It is PHMSA's assessment that there is no direct effect on air quality, but it is anticipated that indirect and cumulative effects of the purchase of equipment would have a beneficial impact to air quality.